lidongYang22/lidongYang22.github.io/_pages/about.md

 [Prof. Li Zhang]: https://www4.mae.cuhk.edu.hk/peoples/zhang-li/

 # Latest News
-* Jan 2021 - I serve as a guest associate editor for <b>Frontiers in Robotics and AI</b>.
+* Jan 2021 - I serve as a Guest Associate Editor for <b>Frontiers in Robotics and AI</b> with the topic [Imaging-Guided Microrobot Navigation for Targeted Delivery in Complex Environments].

 * Jan 2021 - One paper is published on <b>IEEE-RAL</b>.